aclysma/skulpin/README.md

 Flutter, Google's new UI framework, uses a Skia + Vulkan stack to achieve 60+ FPS on mobile devices.
 So I expect this type of usage to be maintained and improved as needed in the upstream libraries.

+## A note on High-DPI Display Support

+For the common case, you can draw to the skia canvas using winit's "logical" coordinates and not worry about dpi/scaling issues.

+Internally, the skia surface will match the swapchain size, but this size is not necessarily winit's LogicalSize or PhysicalSize of the window.
+In order to produce consistently-sized results, the renderer will apply a scaling factor to the skia canvas before handing it off to your draw implementation.

 ## License